How to Listen to Your Body: 4 Pathways to Somatic Awareness

 Which path to take?

 No path is better than another.
 While somatic mentoring will generally seek to expand your capacity for body awareness, the goal isn't to become highly interoceptive if that's not your natural way of being.
-The goal is to discover your own unique doorway into embodied wisdom and to nurture that relationship with curiosity and compassion.
+The goal is to discover your own unique pathway into embodied wisdom and to nurture that relationship with curiosity and compassion.

 In my work with clients, I'm always listening for the pathway that feels most alive and accessible for each person.
 Some are natural body scanners who can drop into interoceptive awareness immediately.
 Others come alive through movement, environmental awareness, or noticing their responses to different people.

-Always, we work at the pace of your nervous system, honoring what feels safe and supportive.
+Always, we work at the pace of your nervous system, honouring what feels safe and supportive.
 This is especially important for those used to pushing beyond their limits or carrying significant responsibility for others' wellbeing.

 The invitation